salesforce-heroku-workshops/enterprise-java-developer/index.md

 Goals: In order to scale your application instantly and perform instant upgrades your session state needs to be moved to an external session store.
 This chapter will teach you how to use the Heroku Memcache Add-on to externalize your session state.

 Heroku's Dynos are meant to be used in a stateless fashion for instant scalability and updates.
 Some Java applications use session state to manage context across requests.
 Spring Security uses session state to identify a user across requests.
 To handle the use of session state you need to externalize the state.
-Since this application uses `webapp-runner` this is very easy to by adding the Memcache Heroku Add-on and configuring `webapp-runner` to use it.
+Since this application uses `webapp-runner` it is very easy to externalize the session state by adding the Memcache Heroku Add-on and configuring `webapp-runner` to use it.

 1. In your browser navigate to [https://api.heroku.com/login](https://api.heroku.com/login) and login
 2. Navigate to [https://addons.heroku.com/memcache](https://addons.heroku.com/memcache)